6 Ways Roofers Can Save Time & Money on the Job Site

 Set Expectations From Your Crews

-Finding a crew means more than just looking for bodies that can do the work.
+Finding a roofing crew means more than just looking for bodies that can do the work.
 When you are bringing a new one on, make sure you are very clear on how YOUR company does things, and what they expect.
 Many roofing companies will prefer one or two material manufacturers, and each of them will have recommended installation instructions.
 Make sure you provide your crews with those instructions, in their language – crews that are in a hurry or are lazy don’t always take the time to measure or install to your business’ specifications.

 Clearly defining your expectations is a necessary step in saving time and money.
 Stipulating what and how you want things done will avoid communication errors, material misordering and the waste of your resources.
 Most importantly, it will help ensure that the job is done in the way that best represents your company.